 [END LIST]

-Exhibit 14.5 shows the result of the SQL the point of estimating survival rates at hospital A and other hospital for fixed levels of strata.
+Exhibit 14.5 shows the result of the SQL at the point of estimating survival rates at hospital A and other hospitals for fixed levels of strata.
 Subsequent steps in SQL estimate beta and alpha parameters of the regression, resulting in an estimate for the intercept of 0.51.

 [INSERT EXHIBIT]